Campus Improvement Plan

 - Outstanding parent attendance at school events.

-- Consistent volunteers in the Reading Buddies Program.
+- We will continue to welcome volunteers through our Reading Buddies Program.

-- Community partners support author visits, teacher appreciation week and celebrations throughout the school year.
+- Community partners support our teachers throughout the school year.

 Problem Statements Identifying Family and Community Engagement Needs